-- Determine what your compound(s) are soluble in.
+- Determine which liquids your compound(s) are soluble in.
 Use a pipette and several glass vials or tubes with different solutions (pH is important too).
 This will narrow down the types of mobile phase and chromatography modes that you can use.

 - Use a Gradient Method to find the approximate elution conditions of the mixture AND make sure you are detecting all of the compounds injected onto the column [For dedicated RP isocratic methods, start with a high organic mobile phase % (i.e. 95%) and record the results.
 Continue to reduce the organic content in steps of 10% and observe where the best compromise exists between retention and elution].
 For RP gradient methods, start with a very high aqueous % (e.g. 98%) and run your gradient, slowly, to a very high organic % (e.g. 95% or 98%, not 100%!) to make sure you retain, hold, and then elute everything.
 Your mobile phase conditions must be strong enough to elute everything off the column during the gradient portion of the run (long enough hold time).
 Please Do NOT include the gradient reversal portion back to initial conditions (wash and re-equilibration) of the gradient as part of the same analysis method.
 The method should end after the gradient has reached and been held at its maximum level for a period of time (we refer to this as the "hold time").
 It should NOT switch back to the initial conditions to re-equilibrate the column.
 Don't make this novice mistake.
 Column flushing and re-equilibration should be a separate method and/or step, separate from your analysis method.
 If you include your column flushing (washing) and re-equilibration steps as part of your analysis method, you are also forcing the baseline's slope to change radically.
 This may interfere with integration plus include extra peaks and baseline changes that you are going to have to integrate, identify and explain to others (e.g. auditors).
 Additionally, including these wash steps as part of the same method wastes time as you must wait for these steps to complete before you can start to process the data obtained in the analysis method.
 Summary: Develop methods like the professionals do and create separate Analysis and Flush/Re-Equilibration Methods (or steps).